sannorozco/amstelvar-avar2/README.md

   <dt>AmstelvarA2-Roman_avar2.ttf</dt>
   <dd>Variable font in avar2 format.
 Blended axes are created by defining mappings from parametric axes to extrema input values.</dd>
   <dt>AmstelvarA2-Roman_avar2_fences.ttf</dt>
-  <dd>Attempt to build an avar2 font with “fences” to restrict the limits of parametric values at blended extrema locations.
-The added fences work at the default location, but not at the blended extrema.*</dd>
+  <dd>Attempt to build an avar2 font with “fences” to restrict the limits of parametric values at blended extrema locations. ⚠️ <em>The added fences work at the default location, but not at the blended extrema.</em>*</dd>
   <dt>AmstelvarA2-Roman_avar2_fences-wght200.ttf</dt>
-  <dd>An attempt to implement fences at one blended extreme only, for testing purposes.
-The fences added for location <code>wght200</code> do not work as intended.*</dd></dd>
+  <dd>An attempt to implement fences at one blended extreme only, for testing purposes. ⚠️ <em>The fences added for location <code>wght200</code> do not work as intended.</em>*</dd></dd>
   <dt>var2-original.html</dt>
   <dd>Interactive HTML page for comparison between the ASCII Alpha avar2 font (parametric axes) and the original Amstelvar1 font (blended axes).
-Useful when defining and checking parametric locations of blended extrema.</dd>
+Useful when defining and checking parametric locations of blended extrema against their avar2 blends.</dd>
   <dt>var2-var1.html</dt>
   <dd>Interactive HTML page for comparison between avar2 and avar1 versions of the ASCII Alpha font.
 Useful as a reference when testing the avar2 implementation.</dd>
   <dt>test.py</dt>
   <dd>Interactive DrawBot script for testing the avar2 variable font using the native macOS text engine.
 Produces a PDF document.</dd>
   <dt>test2.py </dt>
-  <dd>An attempt to create a visualization of parametric values for changes in blended axes. <em>Not working because point indexes in the variable font are different from point indexes in the source UFOs. (double check)</em></dd>
+  <dd>An attempt to create a visualization of parametric values for changes in blended axes. ⚠️ <em>Not working because point indexes in the variable font are different from point indexes in the source UFOs. <strong>(double check)</strong></em></dd>
 </dl>

 \* see [Implementing fences](https://github.com/googlefonts/amstelvar-avar2/issues/4)